Award 2016 Winner

 In Bukavu, it is impossible to see or benefit from these millions.
 Each day is a harsh and constant reminder.
 Here you live by the “taux du jour”, a local way of saying you live day-to-day.
 There is no employment, no industry, no agriculture and no electricity unless you pay a ‘bakchich’.
 A man follows me: “Madame, Madame!
 Wait.
 Let me introduce myself: I am making a collection.
 I am a fundraiser.
 Money, change, notes, everything.
 I have come from Shabunda, in the forest.
 I have come here to find people like you, the ‘Muzungus’, the whites, see!”

 Their presence and establishment in the town has not been without its conflicts.
-For several years now, the Bukavians say: “No viol (Trans: rapes), no jobs”.
+For several years now, the Bukavians say: “No rapes, no jobs”.
 You could find the Franglais funny, but the phrase disturbs.
 Their report, “Fonds de commerce?”
-(Trans: Business?) is not just the title of Nynke Douma and Dorothea Hilhorst’s report, it’s the word on everybody lips.
+(Translation: Business?) is not just the title of Nynke Douma and Dorothea Hilhorst’s report, it’s the word on everybody lips.
 The rapes brought the NGOs, which in turn brought their ‘programmes’.
 There is a lot of money circulating, a lot of ambition, a lot of appetite and many sources of corruption.

 “If there were no more rapes, what would become of all these NGOs, all these hotels that house the whites, all of these construction companies who build houses taller than the Eiffel Tower?
 A Congolese journalist asks me, preferring to remain anonymous.
 You can ask the question, but I can’t.
 Touching on this subject will get me into trouble’.”